 |Are Dogs Permitted:||Yes|

-Look for Mark wearing (or holding) a blue EOC ball cap, or look up the profile picture on the volunteer page.
+Meet in the parking lot at 5:25 PM for a prompt departure at 5:30 PM (or earlier if the group is all there).
+Look for Mark wearing (or holding) a blue EOC ball cap, or look up his profile picture on the volunteer page.

 |How to Get There:|

 |Event Directions:||- Take the Terwillegar exit off Whitemud and

 - Turn right at Rabbit Hill Road and keep going till the road turns to a gravel road and goes downhill.

 - The parking lot is at the bottom of the hill.